Skip to main content

 For shares, it is the date the bargain actually took place and not the date of the contract note or the date of settlement.

 If, instead, you enter a conditional contract, the relevant date is the date when the conditions are satisfied.
 Let’s say, for example, someone agreed to buy a house that you own on the condition that the broken-down central heating boiler is replaced.
 The terms of that work might be set out in an agreed contract.
-The disposal date for the house for CGT purposes would be when the work was agreed to have been completed to the terms of the contract, not the date the contract was agreed.
+The disposal date for the house for capital gains tax purposes would be when the work was agreed to have been completed to the terms of the contract, not the date the contract was agreed.

 Delayed or deferred sale proceeds